gvwur/edx-export-course-python-selenium/README.md

 # Python Selenium script for edX Course Export automation

 ## Required python modules:
-requests
+- requests
-selenium
+- selenium

-This script will open FireFox and download edX Course Exports as listed in the course_keys.txt file.
+This script will open FireFox and download edx courses as listed in the course_keys.txt file.

-To do so, first enther your edx email and pw for the login function:
+To do so, first enter your edx email and pw for the login function:

 ```
 def main():